CenturyLinkCloud/PublicKB/AppFog/deploy-python-application.md

 You will also need [Pip](https://pip.pypa.io/en/stable/installing/) installed in your development environment.

 #### Downloading Simple Example Application
-The sample app used in this article is [attached](/attachments/af-python-django-jumpstart.tar.xz).
+The sample app used in this article is [attached](/attachments/af-python-django-sample.tar.xz).

 #### Running the Sample App Locally
 After downloading the sample app locally you must install the required Python modules.
 ```
-$ tar Jxf af-python-django-jumpstart.tar.xz
+$ tar Jxf af-python-django-sample.tar.xz
 $ cd django_sample
 $ pip install -r requirements.txt
 ```